SammySpinsAYarn/Blog/_posts/2023-11-18-genre-fiction-stereotypes-and-why-theyre-ridiculous.md

 **Y﻿A is for teenage girls.**

 Y﻿A just means young adult, or teen.
-It is a genre that has created a number of hugely popular authors and series, and can cover some incredibly important and sensistive topics.
+It is a genre that has created a number of hugely popular authors and series, and can cover some incredibly important and sensitive topics.
+People often undervalue the importance of the literature given to those whose minds and worldview are still being formed.
+Besides, even if it were only for teenage girls, why would that mean it has any less value than books written just for adult men?

 **R﻿eading is solitary hobby and doing it makes you an intellectual.**